codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 {% endhighlight %}

-Subscribe and unsubscribe packets are fairly similar, they reflect the `PUBLISH` packet, but for payload they have a list of tuple consisting in a pair (topic, QoS).
-Their implementation is practically identical, with the only difference in the payload part, where `UNSUBSCRIBE` doesn't specify QoS for each topic.
+Subscribe and unsubscribe packets are fairly similar, they reflect the PUBLISH packet, but for payload they have a list of tuple consisting in a pair (topic, QoS).
+Their implementation is practically identical, with the only difference in the payload part, where UNSUBSCRIBE doesn't specify QoS for each topic.

+**src/mqtt.c**

 {% highlight c %}